ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### System view {#system-view}

 A **system view** is for monitoring the DB status.
-These views are accessible from the root of the database tree and use the `.sys` system path prefix.
+System views are located in the .sys directory in the root of the database tree.
 It is explained in a separate article [{#T}](../dev/system-views.md).

 ### Topic {#topic}